oracle-livelabs/apex/employee-onboarding/8-archived-tasks/archived-tasks.md

 ## Summary

-In this lab, you created a SQL Script Page to define archive tables and packages, and configured two daily Automations—one for workflows and another for tasks—to execute archiving procedures.
+In this lab, you created a SQL Script Page to define archive tables and packages, and configured two daily Automations : one for workflows and another for tasks, to execute archiving procedures.
 You also developed a new Archived Tasks and Workflows Page with interactive reports for easy access to archived data.

-This approach ensures that workflow-related information is retained securely, supporting auditability and historical analysis without impacting live workflow performance.
+This approach ensures that workflow information is retained securely, supporting auditability and historical analysis without impacting live workflow performance.

 ## What's Next

-In the next lab, you will understand the behavior of the **Employee Onboarding** application through hands-on activities.
+In the next lab, you will understand the behavior of the **Employee Onboarding** application through hands on activities.
 You will also perform various tasks to understand the workflow and automation implemented in the application.

 ## Acknowledgements